xdobry/rechnenfuererstklaessler/README.md

 This is golang/gioui remake of my old android application written in java that I have made for my kids to learn simple maths for 1st grade scholl kids.

+Because gioui application can be compiled to static html (webassemble) you can try the app also directly in your browser

+<a href="https://xdobry.github.io/rechnenfuererstklaessler/">Try the App directly in your Browser!</a>

 ![screenshot](docs/main.png)